Stebar59/docs/docs/start.md

 ![Spark Core in box](images/core-in-box.jpg)

-Congratulations on being the owner of a brand new Spark Core!
-Go ahead, open the box, and let's talk about what you see.
-Your box should include:
+Congratulazioni per essere un nuovo proprietario di un nuovissimo Spark Core!
+Vai avanti, apri la scatola e vediamo cosa trovi.
+La scatola dovrebbe contenere:

-- *One Spark Core*.
-The reason you bought this thing.
-We'll dig in more here in a bit.
+- *Uno Spark Core*.
+La ragione per cui l'hai comperato.
+Andremo più in profondità fra poco.
-- *One breadboard*.
-A breadboard makes it easy to wire components to the Core without solder.
+- *Un breadboard*.
+Un breadboard rende più semplice collegare i componenti al Core senza saldare.
 Internally, the rows are electrically connected horizontally, and the "rails" along the edges are connected vertically.
 See the [breadboard article on Wikipedia](http://en.wikipedia.org/wiki/Breadboard) for more information.
 - *One USB cable*.
 The included USB cable is used for two things: powering the Spark Core (by connecting it to your computer, to a USB power brick, or to a USB battery pack) and reprogramming.
 Most of the time you will be reprogramming the Core through the Cloud, but you always have the option of reprogramming it over USB, especially if your internet connection is down or you would prefer to use your own servers.